bbauska/meta-react-basics/README.md

 As you continue with building your knowledge of React syntax, you'll learn to make more use of JSX and embedded JSX expressions.

-In this reading, you will become familiar with how to use ternary expressions to achieve a random return, as well as how to invoke functions inside of JSX expressions.
+In this section (29), you will become familiar with how to use ternary expressions to achieve a random return, as well as how to invoke functions inside of JSX expressions.